lingjunzhao/lingjunzhao.github.io/_pages/about.md

 I am a first-year Ph.D. student at the Computer Science Department of University of Maryland, College Park.

-My research interest lies in the intersection of natural language processing and machine learning.
-More specifically, my goal is to develop machine learning models to understand and communicate with human language better.
-I am also interested in leveraging NLP for social good.
+My research interest is to develop and improve machine learning models for natural language processing and computer vision.
+The application could be enabling machines to better understand and communicate with human languages, and for social good.

-I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-sen University with B.S. in Computational Mathematics.
-Before joining UMD, I worked on low resource cross-lingual information retrieval and information extraction.
+I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-Sen University with B.S. in Computational Mathematics.
+Before joining UMD, I worked on low resource cross-lingual information retrieval, information extraction and computer vision.

 Outside research, I am an amateur artist in oil painting.